appdevdesigns/opsportal_docs/develop/develop_models_01_b_existing.md

 [< Models : Create the Server Side Model](develop_models_01_create.md)
-# Models : Create the Server Side Model : Working with an Existing Table
+# Models : Working with an Existing Table

 Sometimes you are having to connect to an existing system where the MySQL DB is already created for you.
 In this case, we will generate a Sails model and make sure Sails doesn't add any of it's default fields.